enrico-sorcinelli/taxonomies-sortable/readme.txt

 * Programmatically by adding `'sortable' => true` argument in `register_taxonomy()`.
 * Programmatically by using `taxonomies_sortables` filter below.
-* With the administration plugin setting page.
+* Using the *Settings->Taxonomies Sortable* administration screen by selecting non-hierarchical taxonomies you want to make sortable.

 Note that making a taxonomy sortable, implicitly means also setting `sort => true` for that taxonomy.